Cycling as a woman

 3. Dealing with your period

 I use Mooncup – a reusable menstrual cup.
 The benefits of Mooncup are on their website here, and I find it fantastic for touring – it packs lighter than a box of tampons, and there is no waste.
 If you insert it properly, you shouldn’t feel anything while sitting on the saddle.
 If you’ve never used one, I recommend getting one now.
 I swear by them and would never use any other form of sanitary ware.
-The difficulty is finding places to empty and clean it.
-Public toilets are fine – I often wait in my cubicle until I can hear the sinks are free, then come out, rinse, go back in and insert.
+It’s easy enough to empty and clean – if you are using a flush toilet, rinse under the flush and reinsert.
 If you don’t have access to proper toilet facilities, empty it in the bush – it’s organic matter so there’s no problem in doing this – then give the cup a rinse with your water bottle.

 4. Personal security and sexual harassment